-We considered whether management's going concern assessment, based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, contains all events or conditions that may cast significant doubt on the company's ability to continue as a going concern.
+We considered whether management's going concern assessment, based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, contains all relevant events or conditions that may cast significant doubt on the company's ability to continue as a going concern.

+Based on our procedures performed, we did not identify material uncertainties about going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.

-Based on our procedures performed, we did not identify serious doubts on the entity's ability to continue as a going concern for the next 12 months.

 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
 However, future events or conditions may cause a company to cease to continue as a going concern.